haythemtellili/NLP-Multilabel-classification/README.md

  curl -v http://127.0.0.1:9999/predict?url=https://dictionnaire.reverso.net/francais-arabe/
  ```
  ## Training
-To train the model from scratch, we just need to train the following command:
+To train the model, we just need to run the following command:
   ```bash
  python train.py
  ```
-During training, we evaluate the performance of the model, By the end of training we test the model using Testing Data.
+During training, we evaluate the performance of the model, By the end of training we test the model using Testing Data.\
-Result will be saved in performance.txt file.
+Results will be saved in performance.txt file.

  # Approach